 Before you start diving into individual edits and resolving comments, you need to start with common ground.
 Toggle Track Changes off and on with a common keyboard shortcut (Ctrl+Shift+E), or simply add Track Changes to your status bar:

-- Once you add it, the Track Changes status indicator will automatically display and on or off button.
+- Once you add it, the Track Changes status indicator will automatically display an on or off button

 - Click Review > Track Changes